Race programme – Sunday to Saturday

 Saturday, Flushing Sailing Club

-ANCASTA CHAMPAGNE RACE - WEDNESDAY
+THE ANCASTA CHAMPAGNE RACE - WEDNESDAY

 The tradition commemorates an occasion back in 1951 when friends Lord Shawcross and H. A. J. (Jack) Silley, owner of Falmouth Docks, were competing in a yacht race off Falmouth.
 The spirit of competition was so keen that the friends broke away from the main race in which they were taking part, in order informally to settle the result between themselves.
 The loser, in good grace, presented a case of champagne to the winner, and so the legend of the Champagne Race was born .